TITLE 8 SOCIAL SERVICES

 (d) a person who is a naturalized citizen.

-(1) physically entered the U.S. prior to August 22, 1996 and obtained qualified alien status before August 22, 1996;
+(1) physically entered the U.S. prior to August 22, 1996, and obtained qualified non-citizen status before August 22, 1996;

-(6) is a veteran of the military with an honorable discharge that is not based on alien status who has fulfilled the minimum active duty requirements; or the non-citizen who is on active duty military service; or the person is the spouse, surviving spouse who has not remarried, or an unmarried dependent child of a veteran or active duty service member;
+(6) is a veteran of the military with an honorable discharge that is not based on non-citizen status who has fulfilled the minimum active duty requirements; or the non-citizen who is on active duty military service; or the person is the spouse, surviving spouse who has not remarried, or an unmarried dependent child of a veteran or active duty service member;

 (a) is granted status as an asylee under Section 208 of the INA;